-“We were partnering with the state on multiple projects when they expressed interest in the 185-acre property next to Walker Branch,” said Chris Roberts, director of the Federation’s habitat conservation program.
+“We were partnering with the state on multiple projects when they expressed interest in the 185-acre property next to Walker Branch,” said Chris Roberts, director of the Federation’s Habitat Restoration program.
 “I was able to draw on the Federation’s connections to bring the parties together.”

 Roberts, who is directing several habitat conservation projects in the area, was able to connect TDEC with the owner of the property.

 “With state natural areas, we often welcome additions to the sites as buffers or when the nearby property has biological value,” said Roger McCoy, director of the Division of Natural Areas, Tennessee Department of Environment and Conservation.

 After nearly three decades, expanding Walker Branch State Natural Area is a reality, ensuring the health of the watershed, and safeguarding the diverse plant and animal life.
 The deal agreement came together in a year and will nearly double the protected area.

 “I do really appreciate the interaction we have with Tennessee Wildlife Federation,” said McCoy.
 “They brought us together with this landowner.
 They made this addition possible.”